Porcelain Onlay: Benefits & What to Expect

-Porcelain Onlay is a dental restoration that restores the aesthetics and function of damaged or decayed teeth.
+Porcelain onlay, or ceramic onlay, is a dental restoration that restores the aesthetics and function of decayed or fractured teeth.
 It is a more conservative alternative to crowns as it requires less removal of the tooth structure.
 Porcelain onlays blend seamlessly with the natural tooth color, making them virtually undetectable.
 In this blog post, we will discuss the porcelain onlay, its benefits, and the process of getting one.

 What is a Porcelain Onlay?

-Dental onlays, also known as partial crowns, are restorations that cover one or more cusps (projections) of a tooth.
+Dental onlays, also known as partial crowns, are dental restorations that cover one or more cusps (projections) of a tooth.
 They partially cover the tooth, unlike dental crowns that cover the entire tooth.
-Dental onlay can be made of:
+Dental onlay can be made of composite resin, porcelain, or gold.

-Porcelain onlays are custom-made in dental laboratories based on an impression of the patient’s tooth.
-They are designed to fit perfectly on the damaged or decayed tooth, restoring its shape and function.
-Porcelain is chosen as it closely resembles natural teeth in color and translucency, making it the ideal material for onlays that blend with existing teeth seamlessly.
+Porcelain onlays are custom-made fillings commonly used in cosmetic dentistry.
+They are designed to fit perfectly on the damaged or decayed tooth, restoring the natural tooth appearance and dental function.
+Porcelain is chosen as it closely resembles natural teeth’ enamel color and translucency, making it the ideal material for onlays that blend with existing teeth seamlessly.

 Porcelain onlay 3D illustration

-Porcelain Onlay restores the aesthetics and function of damaged or decayed teeth.
+Porcelain Onlay restores the aesthetics and function of decayed or fractured teeth.

 What is The Difference Between Porcelain Inlay and Onlay?